 …and not like this, what I like to call the Bollywood type.
 You’ll work out why soon enough.

 |Salman Khan, Bollywood actor|

 |(not a Bollywood actor yet but he has the right look)|

-The Bollywood types more resemble the Aryans, a group of ‘white’/ light-skinned people who came to India from Persia (now known as Iran) about 3000 years ago.
-There is disagreement as to whether they migrated peacefully or invaded by force, but the latter is much more likely considering the way Sasian societies were (and arguably still are) constructed according to the varna, or caste, system.
+The Bollywood types more resemble the Aryans, a group of ‘white’/ light-skinned people who came to India from Persia (now known as Iran) about 3500 years ago.
+There is disagreement as to whether they migrated peacefully or invaded by force, but the latter is much more likely considering the way Sasian societies were (and still are) constructed according to the varna, or caste, system.
 In this system there are four castes, going from highest to lowest:

 Brahmins – priests, scholars.
 Their name derives from Brahma, the Supreme God and thus this caste was historically tasked with attaining the greatest spiritual knowledge & self-discipline they could.
 They were also bound to uphold dharma (natural law & order), but now most brahmins have become landowners.

 Kshatriyas – warriors, land owners, rulers.
 There once was a point, before the castes became set in stone, when this caste was higher than brahmins because of their material wealth & authority over people.
 However, the Vedas then declared them inferior to brahmins because they were becoming tyrannical and unruly.

 Vaishyas – traders, skilled labourers, general commoners.
 These people are more important than one might first think; it’s mostly because of them that Hinduism spread to other parts of Asia.
 They even once formed their own dynasty when the rulers of the day (presumably kshatriyas) got too oppressive.

 Shudras – unskilled labourers, farmers, peasants.
 Their job is to serve the other 3 castes, and that’s pretty much it.